ermadmi78/kobby/README.md

 ![alt text](https://github.com/ermadmi78/kobby/blob/main/images/simple_query.png)

-The generated DSL supports execution of complex GraphQL queries and mutations in Kotlin with syntax similar to native GraphQL syntax.
+The generated DSL supports execution of complex GraphQL queries, mutations and subscriptions in Kotlin with syntax similar to native GraphQL syntax.
 Moreover, you can customize generated DSL by means of GraphQL schema directives and Kotlin extension functions.

 ## Gradle